-Sweden has thus seen part of unemployment protection being developed through collective bargaining, even if the scope of protection by collective agreement is limited to restructuring processes.
-This limitation is also connected to the fact that there is a tradition of supplementary unemployment protection through individual and, above all, collective insurance provided by the unions.
-The latter development is to be explained by the fact that, since the nineties, the generosity of the income-related unemployment insurance system has been gradually lowered.
-Replacement rates decreased (with some reversal) from 90 per cent to 80/70 per cent (depending on duration), and so did also the maximum level of benefits.
-This, combined with the scrapping of a system of automatic indexation of benefits, made that the system has moved away from an income-related insurance towards a system of basic benefits, or ‘basic security model’.
+In Sweden, an element of unemployment protection can be seen to have been developed through collective bargaining, even if the scope of protection by collective agreement is limited to restructuring processes.
+This limitation is also connected to the tradition of supplementary unemployment protection through individual, and above all collective, insurance provided by the unions.
+The latter development can be explained by the fact that, since the nineties, the generosity of the income-related unemployment insurance system has been gradually reduced.
+Replacement rates decreased (with some reversal) from 90 per cent to 80 or 70 per cent (depending on duration of employment), as did the maximum level of benefits.
+This, in addition to the scrapping of an automatic benefit indexation system, has meant that the system has moved away from income-related insurance towards a system of basic benefits, or a 'basic security model'.

-In this context, union strategies (increasing or maintaining members), combined with favorable taxation of private insurance, led to the growth of collective (and individual) insurance to top-up the dwindling maximum benefits, and restore the income-related character of unemployment protection.
+In this context, union strategies (increasing or maintaining members), combined with favourable taxation of private insurance, has led to the growth of collective (and individual) insurance to top-up the dwindling maximum benefits and restore the income-related character of unemployment protection.

-By mode of conclusion, it should be said that the regulation of aspects of unemployment protection trough collective agreements in Sweden does not respond to Welfare State retrenchment as such, but more as a collective response to new needs of workers within the context of a changing, and more volatile, labour market.
+In conclusion, it should be said that the regulation of certain aspects of unemployment protection through collective agreements in Sweden does not constitute Welfare State retrenchment as such.
+Rather, it is more a collective response to the new needs of workers within the context of a changing and more volatile labour market.
 Retrenchment in unemployment protection has been answered autonomously by unions, without negotiations with employers, through the reinforcement of supplementary, collective private insurance for their members.

 ‘Repairing’ Retrenchment in Unemployment Insurance in the Netherlands

-In The Netherlands, participation of social partners in the development of social legislation in general has been well established at the end of the previous century.
-This happened mainly through bipartite and tripartite institutions like the Stichting voor de Arbeid and the Sociaal Economische Raad.
+In the Netherlands, the participation of social partners in the development of social legislation has been well established since the end of the previous century.
+This occurred mainly through bipartite and tripartite institutions like the Stichting voor de Arbeid and the Sociaal Economische Raad.

-Moreover, until the nineties, the social partners participated in the administration and execution of social insurance programs, under which unemployment benefits.
-Through the Bedrijfsverenigingen, bipartite, sectorial organizations, who administered the different schemes, social partners also assessed individual cases directly.
-Following a report from the public audit office (Rekenkamer) about failing control of the execution of the Social Security programs, a Parliamentary investigation took place in 1993.
-The latter concluded that priority given to rapid and fair recognition of benefits happened in detriment to the control of the total volume of benefits.
-Also, it seemed that unemployed were also funneled to the more generous disability benefit system as a way to defend workers interests and preventing conflict through creative solution to workforce management problems.
+Moreover, until the nineties, these social partners participated in the administration and execution of social insurance programmes, including unemployment benefits.
+Through the Bedrijfsverenigingen—the bipartite, sectorial organisations that administered the various schemes—social partners also assessed individual cases directly.
+In 1993, a Parliamentary investigation was conducted in response to a report by the Public Audit Office (Rekenkamer) regarding failing control over the execution of Social Security programmes.
+The investigation concluded that priority to rapid and fair recognition of benefits was being granted at the detriment of control over the total volume of benefits.
+Further, it seemed that unemployed workers were also being funnelled into the more generous disability benefit system as a way to defend workers' interests and prevent conflict through creative solutions to workforce management problems.